 Additional Information

-It is also important to recognize that no lifestyle change or home remedy can alter AChR antibody levels.
-Because these antibodies come from an autoimmune response, management always requires medical guidance.
+No lifestyle change or home remedy can alter AChR antibody levels.
+Because these antibodies arise from autoimmune processes, medical evaluation and supervision are essential.

 Test Preparation